How to know if your diagnosis is right or wrong

 What happens if the diagnosis is wrong, not the plan?
 Half of the eight reasons on Dr. Westover list for why a treatment may not work are due to a diagnostic error, #1, #2, #3, and sometimes #8.

 Recognizing that the wrong condition was treated or that the disease was completely missed can be frustrating and maddening.
 However, you still need care and treatment.
 That’s another reason why it’s important to have a good relationship with your doctor.
 Finding and staying with a competent healthcare professional, who knows you and listens to you, is essential.
 That is called continuity of care, which means seeing the same doctor over time.
 Having a doctor who understands your lifestyle and challenges, often helps him reach the right diagnosis faster, with fewer unnecessary tests and treatments.

 Dr. Schiff says you should expect and get a medical team who encourage communication between visits.
 Look for practices who make it easy for you to ask questions and get answers in a timely manner.
 When you next meet with your doctor, ask him what the best way to reach him is.
 Ask if there is anyone available to answer a question or a concern after normal work hours.
 Schiff adds that if good communication is consistently difficult, you can “vote with your feet.”

 Getting a second opinion or changing medical practices are both good options if you believe you have been misdiagnosed and your current doctor is not actively working with you to fix it.
 If your doctor is unsure what is causing your symptoms, and is unwilling to keep looking for answers, ask for the name of a potential specialist for a second opinion.
-“Fresh eyes are one of the best ways to catch mistakes,” says Dr. Mark Graber, founder and Chief Medical Officer of SIDM.
+“Fresh eyes are one of the best ways to catch mistakes,” says Dr. Mark Graber, founder and President Emeritus of SIDM.
 Often, your doctor will refer you to a specialist before you need to ask.